ramp4-pcar4/ramp4-pcar4/docs/app/defaults.md

 The `help` provides a means to display user help for the application.
 TODO create and hyperlink to `help.md`, or provide any other relevant info here.

-### Metadata

-The `metadata` provides an interface to view extra information about a layer.
-TODO create and hyperlink to `metadata.md`, or provide any other relevant info here.

 ### Settings

 The `settings` allow you to make live modifications to a layer on the map.
 TODO create and hyperlink to `settings.md`